 - Wallets are software packages that allow customers to withdraw, hold, and spend coins.
-Wallets also manage the customer's accounts at the exchange, and keep receipts in a transaction history.
+Wallets also manage the customer's reserve accounts, and keep receipts in a transaction history.
 Wallets can be realized as browser extensions, mobile Apps or even in custom hardware. - Exchanges enable customers to withdraw anonymous digital coins and merchants to deposit digital coins, in exchange for bank money.
 Exchanges learn the amounts withdrawn by customers and deposited by merchants, but they do not learn the relationship between customers and merchants.
-Exchanges perform online detection of double spending, thus providing merchants instant feedback, -including digital proofs-in case of misbehaving customers. - Merchants provide goods or services in exchange for coins held by customers' wallets.
+Exchanges perform online detection of double spending, thus providing merchants instant feedback, including digital proofs-in case of misbehaving customers. - Merchants provide goods or services in exchange for coins held by customers' wallets.
 Merchants deposit these coins at the exchange for their regular currency value.
 Merchants consist of a frontend which interacts with the customer's wallet, and a backend that interacts with the exchange.
-Typical frontends include Web shops and point-of-sale systems. - Auditors verify that exchanges operate correctly to limit the risk that customers and merchants incur by using a particular exchange.
+Typical frontends include Web shops and point-of-sale systems.